sahmed586/Pathfinding-Algorithm-Project/README.md

 # Pathfinding-Algorithm-Project
-Collaborative class project which utilized the Depth First Search algorithm for pathfinding in predefined arrays (used as maps).
+Collaborative group project which utilized the Depth First Search algorithm for pathfinding in predefined maps (arrays).